-The HSA shall record Stock Balance (Stock on Hand), Losses and Expired quantities, and Quantity used on the LMIS-01C.
+The HSA. shall record Stock Balance (Stock on Hand), Losses and Expired quantities, and Quantity used on the Form 1A .
 The HSA. and one committee member shall sign at the space provided.
-Then the form shall be sent to the Pharmacy Technician either directly or through the Health Centre basing on the bureaucracies existing.
+Then the form shall be sent to the Pharmacy Technician / Pharmacy Assistant / SHSA either directly or through the Health Centre basing on the bureaucracies existing.
 The Pharmacy Technician shall collate the information provided in the LMIS reporting forms and calculates the quantity required for each facility using a formula that ensures that quantity requested are enough to last three months.

-2.3 Source of community drugs
+2.3 Source of community medicines and medical supplies

-The community drugs will come from the Regional Medical Stores to services Delivery Point.
-These drugs will be delivered at the nearest Health centre of the village clinic.
+The community medicines will come from the Regional Medical Stores to services Delivery Point.
+These medicines and medical supplies will be delivered at the nearest Health centre of the village clinic.

 2.3.1.
-Management of donated drugs
+Management of donated medicines and Medical supplies

-All donated drugs will pass through Central Medical Stores (CMS) for quality control.
+All donated medicines will pass through Pharmacy and Medicines Regulatory Authority (CMS) for quality assurance.

-- Relevant programs will determine allocation of these drugs - Distribution of these drugs will be according to the channels stipulated by government
+- Relevant programs will determine allocation of these medicines - Distribution of these medicines will be according to the channels stipulated by government - All medicines and medical supplies from WELWISHERS should pass through the District Health Office